 The total outlay is $40.98 million.

-The deal comes three months after MPG spent $43.5m on Rockhampton’s Bunnings Centre – for its (then-newly established) BW Rockhampton Trust.
+The deal comes three months after MPG spent $43.5m on Rockhampton’s Bunnings Centre – for its then-new BW Rockhampton Trust.

 Created by late Spotless founder Ian McMullin as McMullin Group, the investment house has purchased 19 regional properties in the last two years.

-Factoring in its latest buys, it holds assets worth over $750m.
+Factoring in its latest acquisitions, its assets are worth over $750m.

 MPG’s five new investments